- The Experiential Illiterates - February 13, 2014

 But that family’s neighbors could have also done more, right?

 There’s plenty of blame to go around.
-In my view, when teachers start aggressively playing the blame game along with their dogged critics, the game will change.
-When the punching bag starts hitting back, the punching may stop.
+In my view, when teachers start aggressively playing the blame game along with their dogged critics, the game… Click To Tweet

 A “unified theory of accountability”—what I have called shared accountability and contextual accountability in other articles—would apply leverage to more than just teachers and schools: those children’s parents and the politicians who designed the systems that purport to help desperate mothers like this should be encouraged to take ownership of and responsibility for the effectiveness of their roles.
 If data-driven accountability is the leverage used to get schools to do more, what is the leverage our society exerts on parents who coddle or neglect their kids, or on voters who should vote out ineffective elected officials who don’t lift families out of the poverty that makes good parenting so much harder to pull off, which in turn inhibits learning, which in turn lengthens and strengthens the chain of generational poverty?